-20 More information available at: ec.europa.eu/info/horizon-europe-next-research-and-innovation-framework-programme_en#european-partnerships-in-horizon-europe.
+20 More information available at: ec.europa.eu/info/horizon-europe-next-research-and-innovation-framework-programme en#european-partnerships-in-horizon-europe.

-Currently, steelmaking R&D&I supported by the EU is mainly covered by the Research Fund for Coal and Steel (RFCS) programme (for incremental progress) and by the contractual public-private partnership (cPPP) SPIRE under Horizon 2020 (for industrial symbiosis, especially with chemical industries through CCU).
+Currently, steelmaking R&D&I supported by the EU is mainly covered by the Research Fund for Coal and Steel (RFCS) Big Tickets programme and by the Horizon Europe 2021-2027 framework, under the Work Programme Cluster 4 Digital, Industry and Space.